The Rock's Under Armour headphones are built for intense workouts

 Naturally, since you'll likely be taking these to the gym often, the battery life is crucial.
 The Project Rocks should last around 16 hours, according to Under Armour, and they come with fast-charging tech that'll give you an hour of audio playback after plugging them in for only five minutes.
 All in all, UA did a solid job with its latest fitness-focused headphones, as they're stacked with features that'll likely appeal to many people who frequent the gym.
 Even if Dwayne Johnson's name may only be attached to the Project Rocks for marketing purposes, they look and sound good enough to make a strong first impression.

 Better yet, they come with a reasonable price tag.
-The Project Rock wireless headphones launch today for $249, which isn't cheap but is still slightly less than other over-ears like Bose's QC35 IIs.
+The Project Rock wireless headphones launch today for $249, which isn't cheap but is still slightly less than others like Bose's QC35 IIs.